Helen and Kurt Wolff papers

 1961 Launch "A Helen and Kurt Wolff Book" imprint with Harcourt Brace Jovanovich

-1963 Kurt Wolff dies in automobile accident in Germany; Helen Wolff moves back to New York
+1963 October 21 Kurt Wolff dies in a traffic accident in Germany; Helen Wolff moves back to New York

 1994 March 29 Helen Wolff dies

 The initial 1996 and 2003 Accessions of the Helen and Kurt Wolff Papers were processed in 2006 by Michael Forstrom.
 In 2018, material retained by the family was acquired by the Beinecke; the “2019 Addition” (which references the fiscal year) was processed by Sandrine Guérin in 2022 as a discrete series (Series IX).
 The correspondence in “2019 Addition” retains the delineation between the literary, personal, and business materials as maintained by Helen Wolff, the Wolff family, or their assigns.

 - Authors and publishers